Fees & other Frequently Asked Questions

-For individuals I currently charge £50 per session.
-Sessions last 60 minutes each although for a first session this may be a little longer.
+For individuals I currently charge £50 per session and sessions last 60 minutes each.
 For couples work I charge £80 for 90 minute sessions.
-I accept payment by cash, online banking, payment card (Visa, MasterCard, Maestro) or by company invoice.

 What times are sessions available?